bolin-flow/bolin-flow.github.io/content/developing/own_chatgpt/index.md

 ## Run Docker Image for Ollama Web UI

-We can create an environment that can execute applications consistently across different systems using Docker.
+We can create an environment to run applications consistently across different systems using Docker.
 Using Docker for this chatbot UI provides a stable and isolated environment, ensuring the application runs smoothly across multiple systems.
 It simplifies setup, encapsulates dependencies, and allows for easy deployment with a single command.
-Docker also enables data persistence, scalability, and enhanced security, making it an ideal choice for managing your chatbot interface efficiently.
+Docker also enables data persistence, scalability, and enhanced security, making it an ideal choice for managing the chatbot interface efficiently.

 <details>
 <summary>